hpe-container-platform-community/learn-kubedirector/docs/kd-img-dev/configcli.md

 ## Using from a shell script

-From a shell script (e.g. startscript) you can call the configcli directly, e.g.
+From a shell appconfig script (e.g. startscript) you can call the configcli directly, e.g.

 ```
 [root@kdss-xkdsh-0 /]# echo $(configcli namespace distros)
 bluedata/centos7x
 ```

+## Using from a Python script

 :::info

-A startscript can be written in Python.
+App config scripts (e.g. startscript) can also be written in Python.

 Information on writing startscript in Python is an advanced topic and will be covered later.